django-parler/django-parler/docs/quickstart.rst

     >>> object.title = "omelette du fromage"    # Translation is created on demand.
     >>> object.save()

-When fetching objects, the :func:`~parler.managers.TranslatableManager.language` method can be used to configure the active language of the returned objects.
-By default, the current Django language is used.
+When an attribute is not translated yet, the default language will be returned.
+The default language is configured by the :ref:`PARLER_DEFAULT_LANGUAGE_CODE` or ``PARLER_DEFAULT_LANGUAGE_CODE['default']['fallback']`` setting.

+The objects can be fetched in a specific language using the :func:`~parler.managers.TranslatableManager.language` method.

     >>> objects = MyModel.objects.language('fr').all()
     >>> objects[0].title
     u'omelette du fromage'

-When an attribute is not translated yet, the default language (set by :ref:`PARLER_DEFAULT_LANGUAGE_CODE` or ``PARLER_DEFAULT_LANGUAGE_CODE['default']['fallback']``) will be returned.
+This only sets the language of the object.
+By default, the current Django language is used.
+To filter the objects, use the :func:`~parler.managers.TranslatableManager.translated` method.

 Querying translated attributes